NativeScript/plugins/packages/biometrics/README.md

 If you do not pass the `pinFallback` or `keyName` options to the `verifyBiometric()` method, then the plugin will create a secure key, call the authorization methods to trigger face/fingerprint and then attempt to use the key to encrypt some text.
 The idea being that the key will not be accessible unless the user has successfully authenticated.

-This however is not foolproof and the most secure method is to pass the `secret` and `Keyname`options to encrypt/decrypt text.
+This however is not foolproof and the most secure method is to pass the `secret` and `keyName`options to encrypt/decrypt text.

 ### Encrypting/Decrypting with Authentication